aurae-runtime/ae/README.md

   &nbsp;

-  This option will accept aruguments and return or save some kind of logs.
+  This option will accept arguments and return or save some kind of logs.

   ```
   ae logs <options>